osmandapp/web/main/docs/user/navigation/route-navigation.md

 To use the offline navigation, you first need to [download maps](../start-with/download-maps.md) of the region you plan to navigate through.
 Once the maps are downloaded, follow these steps to set up navigation:

-1. Configure each profile you intend to use for navigation according to your needs:
+1. Configure profiles you intend to use for navigation according to your needs:

     - Set your [vehicle parameters](../personal/profiles/#vehicle-parameters) (important for truck drivers), select the [engine type](../navigation/#select-engine-type) (optional).
     - Configure [route line appearance](./route-line-appearance) (optional, only for Pro users).